ibm-mas/ansible-devops/ibm/mas_devops/roles/kubeturbo/README.md

 --------------

 ### cluster_name
 Required.
 The cluster name is required to install Kubeturbo.
+The agent component is deployed onto target Kubernetes and OpenShift cluster which then send data to the Turbonomic ARM server.

 - Environment Variable: `CLUSTER_NAME`
 - Default: None